alamin147/streaming-app/README.md

 # streaming-app
 # Todo
+    - profile edit
+    - make ui better single video page
     - create new model for tags(action, adv, hr..)
-    - profile edit
-    - my video dlt
-    - when some video dlt then delte entry from everywhere(recent, video,commment)
-    - update video info
     - redirect to login if cookie is missing
     - few of menu list implementation